 You can use cron on Ubuntu to automatically run scripts within a specified period of time, create a backup of your databases or other important files, monitor the services running on your server and many other things.
-Follow the steps bellow to setup the Ubuntu crontab.
+Follow the steps below to set up the Ubuntu crontab.

 1. Connect to your server and update your system